merenlab/anvio/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug or Technical Issue
 about: Report a bug or a technical issue.
-If you are reoprting a technical issue, do not open a blank issue.
-If you do not follow this template, it is likely that the issue will be closed without a response.
+If you are reoprting a technical issue, do not open a blank issue. **If you do not follow this template, your report may be closed without response**.
 title: "[BUG] Insert a short but descriptive title (leave the '[BUG]' part)"
 labels: ''
 assignees: ''